firstred/postnl-api-php/docs/index.rst

 - Framework agnostic.
 You can use this library with any framework.

 - A custom HTTP client interface so you can use the HTTP client of your choice.
-Using the Guzzle or Symfony HTTP client is strongly recommended.
+Using the `Guzzle <https://docs.guzzlehttp.org/>`_ or `Symfony HTTP client <https://symfony.com/doc/current/http_client.html>`_ is strongly recommended.
+Any HTTPlug client can be used by installing the related packages.

 .. code-block:: php